EricWiener/oyez-crawler/README.md

 async function crawl(){
     outputPath = "~/Downloads/transcripts/";

+    await crawler.scrapeOyez(outputPath, {
-    // start in 2015 (inclusively)
+        startYear: 2015, // start in 2015 (inclusively)
-    // end in 1980 (inclusively)
+        endYear: 1980, // end in 1980 (inclusively)
-    await crawler.scrapeOyez(outputPath, 2015, 1980);
+        defaultTimeout: 0 // no time out
+    });
 }

 crawl();
 ```

-You can then run the script with:
+If you run into issues with the javascript heap being overfilled, use the flag `--max-old-space-size=8192` as seen below.
+You shouldn't run into issues with this usually (cases are saved to files instead of being stored on the heap).
 ```
 $ node --max-old-space-size=8192 driver.js
 ```
 The flag `--max-old-space-size=8192` is used to override node's memory limit.
-This is needed for cases with multiple oral arguments.
+This may be needed for cases with multiple oral arguments.

 Please open an issue if you need any assistance using this package.